Search

 Ingredients

-• ½ cup StoveTop Stuffing or dried bread
+• ½ cup StoveTop Stuffing or home prepared dried stuffing, see next section if making your own

-• ¼ cup pecans or walnuts *only if doing vegan or vegetarian; omit otherwise
+• ¼ cup pecans or walnuts *only required if doing vegan or vegetarian; omit or reduce in half if using meat

 • 2 tbsp dried carrots